Skip to content Skip to sidebar Skip to footer

 On-site housing with Kentina’s Ranch Houses appeals to those participating in Galway events and those visiting Temecula for its wineries, balloon adventures and other attractions.

 Equestrians still fly in from faraway places, but weeds and ungroomed dirt are gone.
 In their place are approximately 4,000+ new trees, lush landscaping and appealing water features – on the cross-country course and throughout the property.
-It’s far from finished.
+They’re far from finished.
 More water elements, landscaping upgrades and an improved arrival experience are on the agenda.
+Creating more spaces for special spectator experiences is on the docket, too.

 If You Build It…